Giovanni Fanello

-Giovanni Fanello (born 21 February 1939 in Pizzo) is an Italian former footballer who played as a forward.
+Giovanni Fanello (21 February 1939 – 5 July 2026) was an Italian footballer who played as a forward.

 Career

 Fanello began playing football with local side Polisportiva Pizzo.
-He turned professional with U.S. Catanzaro, and was the leading goalscorer of Serie C as he helped the club gain promotion to Serie B during the 1958–59 season.
+He turned professional with Catanzaro, and was the leading goalscorer of Serie C as he helped the club gain promotion to Serie B during the 1958–59 season.
 After playing for Italy at the 1960 Summer Olympics, Fanello signed with Serie A side A.C.
 Milan.
-However, his opportunities with the first team were limited, and he was loaned to U.S. Alessandria.
-He would appear for several other Italian clubs, including S.S.C.
-Napoli, and scored 17 goals in 80 Serie A appearances and 71 goals in 218 Serie B appearances.
+However, his opportunities with the first team were limited, and he was loaned to Alessandria.
+He would appear for several other Italian clubs, including Napoli, and scored 17 goals in 80 Serie A appearances and 71 goals in 218 Serie B appearances.
 In 1973, he played abroad in the National Soccer League with Toronto Italia.
 He also served as a player-coach for Toronto Italia in 1973.

+Personal life and death

+Fanello was born in Pizzo on 21 February 1939.
+He died on 5 July 2026, at the age of 87.